 According to the National Safety Council, injuries from falls send nearly 9 million people to the emergency room each year.

 Older adults and children are the most vulnerable.
-One in three persons over the age of 65 takes a fall each year, and falls are the leading cause of injury and death among seniors.
+One in four persons over the age of 65 take a fall each year, and falls are the leading cause of injury and death among seniors.
 They’re also the leading cause of injury among children 14 and younger.

 That’s a lot of slipping and tripping, but simple preventive measures can help reduce the risk of falls in your home.

+Clear it out.
 Anything that’s left on the floor can present a hazard: shoes, newspapers, books — even a footstool that juts out.
-Pick up things that are in high-traffic areas and never leave items on stairs.
-Extension cords and cables are common culprits in falls, so locate them safely out of traffic paths.
+Pick up things in high-traffic areas and never leave items on the stairs.
+Extension cords and cables are common culprits in falls, so keep them safely out of traffic paths.

-Brighten dark hallways by using lamps and fixtures outfitted with the highest recommended light bulb wattage.
+Light it up.
+Brighten dark hallways with lamps and fixtures outfitted with the highest recommended light bulb wattage.
 Put lamps by beds, and install night-lights to help make movement safer after dark.
 If your staircases don’t receive enough light, hire an electrician to add another fixture overhead.

-Use nonskid mats, or tack down throw rugs with double-sided tape; toss worn area rugs that present a slipping hazard.
+Stop the slips.
+Use nonskid mats, tack down throw rugs with double-sided tape, and remove worn area rugs that present a slipping hazard.
 In the bath or shower, add nonslip strips or mats.
 And wipe up floor spills as soon as they happen.

-If you have young children, fit baby gates at the tops and bottoms of stairs, and use window guards on upper-level windows to prevent falling through screens.
-And steer clear of baby walkers: The American Academy of Pediatrics says walkers can put children at risk of injury from falls or tip-overs.
+Keep kids safe.
+If you have young children, fit baby gates at the top and bottom of staircases, and use window guards on upper-level windows to prevent falling through screens.
+Steer clear of baby walkers.
+The American Academy of Pediatrics says walkers can put children at risk of injury from falls or tip-overs.

+Watch your step.
 Wear nonslip shoes rather than padding around barefoot or in socks or slippers.
 Use only sturdy step stools when accessing items stored overhead.
-And because pets can be tripping hazards too, always keep an eye out for your dog or cat before taking a step.
+And because pets can be tripping hazards, always keep an eye out for your dog or cat before taking a step.

-Get more information on preventing falls from Safe Kids USA, the National Institute on Aging and the National Safety Council.
+Get more information on preventing falls from Safe Kids Worldwide, the National Institute on Aging, and the National Safety Council.